Alvearie/hri-api-spec/README.md

 Notifications are messages written to the notification topic to notify clients of the HRI about any state changes.
 Notification messages are encoded in json and each type has a defined json schema.
 Currently, there is only one kind of notification message, batch notifications.

 ### Batch Notifications
 Batch notifications indicate a status change for a batch.
 For example, when a new batch is started or completed.
-The json schema is definded here: [batchNotification.json](notifications/batchNotification.json).
+The json schema is defined here: [batchNotification.json](notifications/batchNotification.json).
 For convenience, a Java library is available in **TBD**, which defines a BatchNotification POJO, and can be used when parsing notification messages using a JSON parsing library such as [Jackson]() or [Gson]().
 The generated POJO contains Jackson2 annotations, but is compatible with both Jackson and Gson readers.
-The generated POJO represents the notification message's date-time fields as Java8 OffsetDateTime fields so some care must be taken when configuring either the Jackson or Gson readers.
+The generated POJO represents the notification message's date-time fields as Java8 OffsetDateTime fields, so some care must be taken when configuring either the Jackson or Gson readers.
 See the examples below.
-Also note that schema evolution is not supported by default when using Jackson readers, unless the **FAIL_ON_UNKNOWN_PROPERTIES** feature is disabled, as shown below.
+Also, note that schema evolution is not supported by default when using Jackson readers, unless the **FAIL_ON_UNKNOWN_PROPERTIES** feature is disabled, as shown below.

 Jackson Reader:
 Requires additional dependency: *com.fasterxml.jackson.datatype:jackson-datatype-jsr310*